 Research Article - Journal of Drug and Alcohol Research ( 2024) Volume 13, Issue 5

-Formulation and Optimization of Transferosomal Gel of Drug Fusdic acid using Central Composite Design
+Formulation and Optimization of Transferosomal Gel of Fusdic acid using Central Composite Design

 Sushma Chandrapalka1* and Annammadevi G. S2